nak/pytest_mproc/docsrc/index.rst

 Introduction
 ============

 Welcome to *pytest_mproc*, a plugin for pytest to run distributed testing via multiprocessing.
-This manner of distributed testing has several advantages, including more efficient execution over pytest-xdist in many cases.

 To begin using pytest_mproc, just install:

 % pip install pytest-mproc

+You can run a simple parallelized test execution by then add "--cores <N>" to the command line of pytest where
+<N> is the number of parallel workers to use.

 *pytest_mproc* is usable in the context of a single host with multiple cores, as well as execution across a distributed set of machines.